itsmeichigo/itsmeichigo.github.io/content/posts/dmg-notary/index.md

 The second part of the script triggers commands to `notarytool` to handle the notarization step.
 Due to the proxy, I had to handle the edge case when the user opts to enter their password separately instead of providing it in plain text in the command.
 The goal was to keep their password field hidden rather than plain text with `readline()`.
 I learned about `getpass` (and also the term [shoulder surfing](https://en.wikipedia.org/wiki/Shoulder_surfing_(computer_security))), which was the solution to this problem.

 ## Conclusion
 The sourcecode of dmg-notary can be found on my Github [repo](https://github.com/itsmeichigo/dmg-notary).

-I hope the tool is helpful for someone else too.
+## Alternative notarization method
+A simpler way to notarize mac apps is to add a post-action script to the Archive step of your app's scheme.
+More details can be found [here](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow/customizing_the_xcode_archive_process).

 ## References
 - [Notarizing MacOS software before distribution](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution)